Health and Safety in Utilities

-Anything from loose carpet tiles to organisational restructures.
+3. Organisation's health and safety - Anything from loose carpet tiles to orgainsational restructures.

-This shows how complex H&S is and how many aspects there are to it.
-On top of this, the Utility sector is a very hardcore industry, with people who are not generally known for their openness to talk and to share.
+This shows how complex health and safety is and how many aspects there are to it.
+On top of this, the utility sector is a very hardcore industry, with people who are not generally known for their openness to talk and to share.

-We are starting to see a few much-needed changes that will make sure that H&S is adhered to and made common practice.
+We are starting to see a few much-needed changes that will make sure that health and safety is adhered to and made common practice.

 Some of the changes that we have already witnessed:

-• from functional safety to emotional health to physical health
+• from functional safety to emotional and physical health

-• from one person being responsible for H&S to empowered teams
+• from one person being responsible for health and safety to empowered teams

 • from policing to coaching